Market research glossary

 Pie charts

 In market research, pie charts are often used within a final report to present what proportion of participants selected a specific response.
 They are easy to interpret and best for displaying a small number of categories.
-For more complex values, a bar chart is a better choice.
+For more complex values, a bar chart is often a better choice.

 Pilot study